 Before deciding on which plan is best for you, everyone must understand why you need life insurance and the disadvantages of not having a policy.
 The purpose of life insurance is to replace the salary of a loved one and provide for a family that relies on that salary.
 You do not want to leave your family burdened under thousands of dollars of debt during this difficult time.
 Life insurance brings peace of mind knowing that your family will be taken care of if something were to happen to you or your spouse.

 We talk to a lot of families who are buying life insurance AFTER they lost a family member.
 These applicants have seen how difficult it can be for someone to pass away without insurance in place.

 Don’t wait until the loss of a loved one to start shopping for your plan.
 It’s never too early to get started.

 What Impacts My Life Insurance Costs?

 Several factors go into the cost of your life insurance rates.

-- Gender – because women have longer life expectancies, the average costs of life insurance for women tends to be lower than the costs for men.
+Women have longer life expectancies, so with that, the average costs of life insurance for women tends to be lower than the costs for men.

 The type of policy you get will also drastically affect how much you pay for the insurance coverage.
 Obviously, the more coverage you buy the more you will pay every month.
 The price will also depend on if you get a whole life policy or a term policy.
 If you get a term policy, the price will depend on the length of the term, 10, 20, or 30 years.